-Sugiura was promoted to 1st Dan by the age of 20.
-At university he had been taught be Gichin Funakoshi and his son Yoshitaka.
+Sugiura earned his 1st Dan aged only 20.
+At university, he had been taught by Gichin Funakoshi and his son Yoshitaka.
 After he graduated in 1944 he joined the Tsuchiura Navy Flying Corps, serving for a year.

 After leaving the Navy he resumed his Karate training under Masatoshi Nakayama.
-By 1955 he had been promoted 3rd Dan.
+By 1955 he had earned the grade of 3rd Dan.
 He started working full-time for the JKA in their Guidance Division.
-1957 he was appointed Director of the JKA and was assigned to managing instructors at the JKA Hombu in Tokyo.
+In 1957 he was appointed Director of the JKA and was assigned to managing the instructors at the main dojo in Tokyo.

 In 1991 he was appointed the second Chief Instructor of the JKA.
-The following year he was promoted to 9th Dan.
+The following year he was awarded his 9th Dan.